 I. What is Wit?

->

-> Wit is a biting or insightful kind of humor.
+Wit is a biting or insightful kind of humor.
 It includes sharp comebacks, clever banter, and dry, one-line jokes.
-Although wit is not necessarily cynical or insulting, it often is – that’s what provides it with its characteristic sharpness.
+It is often cynical or insulting, which is what provides it with its characteristic sharpness.

->

-> One key hallmark of wit is that it often takes a second to figure out.
+One key hallmark of wit is that it often takes a second to figure out.
 A witty remark is one that goes over people’s heads at first, but that they then get (and laugh at) after a few moments.
 A witty remark is a kind of mental time-bomb that only goes off once it’s been processed a bit.
 Thus, wittiness is a subjective quality – for some people, a line will be immediately understood and therefore not very witty (even though it might still be funny or clever).
 But other people might hear the same line and need to process it for a moment before they get it.
 To them, the line would be witty.

 The following story is probably the single most frequently cited example of wit: Winston Churchill was once at a party, apparently quite drunk, when he had an encounter with a high-class socialite from another political party.
 The woman turned her nose up at Churchill and said with disdain, “You, sir, are drunk.”
 Churchill, not missing a beat, responded in a dry tone of voice, “You, madam, are ugly, and in the morning I shall be sober.”